Getting Started¶

 Note

-However you can also specify the workspace directory (e.g. -B dependencies/
+However you can also specify the workspace directory (e.g. -B dependencies/) to search

 recursively through all bundles.